WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 ## Meadow.OS

+### Faster OS and App Startup

+There was a *cough* leftover 10 second startup delay from debugging Meadow.OS startup and initialization code that we removed.
+Additionally, linking (see below) also greatly improved app startup speed.
+The net effect of these improvements has seen a dramatic increase in OS and App startup speed.

+### Meadow.OS and .NET Stability [!!Alexis - need your help here!!]

+We've fixed a very low-level *internal call* (iCall) method that had a bad value, causing edge-case .NET runtime stability issues.
+This saw random stability improvements across the board.

+We also did a lot of work around the .NET Runtime -> Meadow.OS glue that fixed up a number of stability issues.

 ### Just-in-Time (JiT) Compilation

 Meadow.OS now has JiT compilation support, which compiles code on startup to low-level assembly language, rather than executing .NET Intermediate-Language (IL) in a virtual machine as interpreted instructions.
 This provides around a maginitude of performance improvement across the board, with some code instructions seeing even more improvements.
 Check out the [Meadow Benchmarks Sample](https://github.com/WildernessLabs/Meadow_Performance_Benchmarks) for specific performance improvement benchmarks.